hpi-bp1819-naumann/shift-detector/docs/source/checks/simple.rst

 Algorithm
 +++++++++

-The SimpleCheck works as follows:
+The :ref:`SimpleCheck` works as follows:

-1. First, calculating the metrics for all usable columns of the datasets ds1 and ds2.
+1. First, calculate the metrics for all usable columns of the datasets ds1 and ds2.
 Most metrics are build upon functions from the python library *pandas*
 2. Then, take the difference between each metric, so *diff_metric = metric(ds1) - metric(ds2)*
 3. Finally, compare those diffs to the predifined or custom thresholds.
 If the threshold is exceeded, indicate a shift